• Skip to primary navigation

 Your Google My Business listing is a local business essential

-But worse yet is not having a Google My Business listing at all.
-If you’re a very small business or a new business, odds of not having a Google My Business listing are greater.
+But worse yet is not having a Google Business Profile listing at all.
+If you’re a very small business or a new business, odds of not having a Google Business Profile listing are greater.

-How to tell if you have a Google My Business listing
+How to tell if you have a Google Business Profile listing

 You might have a listing even if you’ve never created one yourself, so the first step is to see if you do.
 Start out with a simple Google search for your company name.
 If your company shows up in the Knowledge Card at the to right, you have a listing.